A New Home Server - AOOSTAR WTR PRO N100

 - Most JBOD chassis use USB connections to the host and my old server only had USB 3.0 (5 Gbit/s), which would bottleneck the HDDs

-My current home server is simply too old to efficiently use JBOD chassis, which preferably use high speed external connection like thunderbolt.
-Researching on Google also suggested that using JBOD is not recommended with ZFS, a filesystem that I want to use.
+My current home server is simply too old to efficiently use JBOD chassis, which should be used with high speed external connection like thunderbolt or USB4.

 Option 3: System Replacement